ashiqopu/documentation/truenas_nextcloud.md

 5. Restart the nextcloud jail from your TrueNAS webGUI, then log back into nextcloud `ssh`.

 6. This is where we will install and use [acme.sh](https://github.com/acmesh-official/acme.sh) to set up our Let's Encrypt certificate using `TLS-ALPN-01`, which only requires port 443.
 The guide can be found here, [Let's Encrypt without port 80](https://jmorahan.net/articles/lets-encrypt-without-port-80/).
+UPDATE: acme has moved default CA to ZeroSSL, change the default CA to Let's Encrypt by:
+    ```bash
+    acme.sh --set-default-ca  --server  letsencrypt
+    ```

-As our nextcloud jail is using nginx, we need to issue the certificate with `service` option:
+    Now, As our nextcloud jail is using nginx, we need to issue the certificate with `service` option:
     ```bash
     acme.sh --issue --alpn --pre-hook 'service nginx stop' --post-hook 'service nginx start' -d example.duckdns.org -w /home/wwwroot/example.duckdns.org
     ```